WinVector/rquery/README.md

     ## [1] "`d`.`subjectID`"       "`d`.`surveyCategory`"  "`d`.`assessmentTotal`"

-By using the `to_sql(column_restriction = )` option, the query can be re-build in terms of columns used to ensure we are using only a minimal set of columns.
+By using the `to_sql(column_restriction = )` option, the query can be re-built in terms of columns used to ensure we are using only a minimal set of columns.
 The column set (gathered with `columns_used(dq)`) is pushed back to all source nodes, altering their queries.

 And that is our experiment.